chef-boneyard/chef-fundamentals/guides/student-exercises/getting-started.md

 ## Questions

-Where are Chef and Ruby installed on the system?
+Where are Chef and Ruby binaries installed on the system?

 What version of Chef is installed?
 What command can be used to determine this?

 What version of Ruby is installed?
 What command can be used to determine this?

 What version of RubyGems is installed?
 What command can be used to determine this?

-What does `ohai` detect for the current system's platform and platform_version?
+What does `ohai` detect for the current system's `platform` and `platform_version`?

 What kinds of sub-commands are available to `knife`?

 Where are the Chef command manual pages available on the local system, and what formats are available?